 Intellectual Achievement as an Honors Experience

 Up until this point in your education, you have primarily been a consumer of the intellectual work of other people – that’s what education is!
 Intellectual Achievement is when you become not just a consumer of intellectual work, but a producer.
-Intellectual Achievement as an experience is when you take the concepts and ideas that you have learned and then use them to produce something new; whether it’s research in a biology lab, a novel business plan, a fiction novel, or a new and unique approach to what is already being done in your discipline.
+Intellectual Achievement as an experience is when you take the concepts and ideas that you have learned and then use them to produce something new.
+This could be research in a biology lab, doing social science research, or doing humanities research on art or literature.
+These same skills of producing something new also occur in creative ventures when students develop a novel business plan, write a fiction novel, or compose music.
 Intellectual Achievement is the point at which you can show that you can take what is known and produce something new.

 Why Should I Choose Intellectual Achievement?

 Students who are planning to pursue a Master’s, Doctorate, or other degree beyond the Bachelor’s degree start to demonstrate that they can create something new, whether that is producing new scholarship in their field of study or coming up with a solution to solve a problem.
 Many students will apply to graduate schools with excellent grade point averages but far fewer will have the ability to show that they are prepared to produce original work.
 And many graduate programs require a writing sample.

 For students who wish to join the workforce, businesses and non-profits are looking for people who are innovative and can solve problems.
 Whether it’s a logistical problem with supply-chains, a distinctive expression of artistic style, or any one of the ever emerging cyber-security threats, employers want to know that you have the ability to provide new solutions to problems where others haven’t been successful.

 Is Intellectual Achievement Limited to Certain Majors or Disciplines?